 Financial statements can appear to be relatively innocuous and straightforward.
 It is important to realize that financial statements are summaries of financial data usually, but not necessarily, presented in accordance with generally accepting accounting principles (GAAP).
 What many do not understand is that there are various levels of detail in support of the summary documents.
 GAAP is learned knowledge establishing the requirements for entering financial information on financial documents.
 A forensic accountant knows how to interpret the data and unveil the story behind the records.
 For example:

 - On the books is a piece of equipment recorded at $40,000.
 Most lay people believe the equipment is worth $40,000.
 But in actuality, GAAP requires that such items be recorded at historical cost, which is the price that the company originally paid for the item.
 A trained accountant will highlight this and point you to the detailed fixed asset register to determine the date of purchase and its purchase price, including all the associated costs for installation, etc.

 - Inventories on the books can be valued based on last-in-first out [LIFO] or first in first out [FIFO].
-This is not clear to the lay person.
+This is not clear to the layperson.
 However, during a period of rising or declining prices the method selected can misstate the current value of the inventory and profits of the company.
-Also, switching methods makes comparison of yearly results inconclusive
+Also, switching methods makes a comparison of yearly results inconclusive

 - A furniture store makes a sale today and takes a deposit.
 If the product is ordered and delivered in two months, when does the company “book the sale”?

-- A costume jewelry manufacture sells to a large retailer at $5 per unit.
+- A costume jewellery manufacturer sells to a large retailer at $5 per unit.
 Is this the actual selling price?
-Maybe not, since most large retailers “chargeback” the customer if the product does not attain the planned sell-through at suggested list price to end consumers.
+Maybe not, since most large retailers “charge back” the customer if the product does not attain the planned sell-through at the suggested list price to end consumers.

 There are many other areas of financial records that a forensic accountant that is trained to look behind the numbers can provide clarity to.